 Lastly, check the ports.
 Some monitors use DisplayPort, others have HDMI, and some older units only use DVI.
 Ensure the card you want to buy has the connectors you need for your monitors.
 If you buy a card with different ports from the ones on your monitor, you may have to buy an adapter at an extra cost.

 Your system dictates the kind of graphics card you should buy.
-Knowing your system’s limitations can save you money and headache.
+Knowing your system’s limitations can save you money and headaches.
 For example, if you’re running an older dual-core CPU like Pentium or Celeron, it won’t keep up with high-end graphics cards.
 In such cases, go for mid-range cards and save your hard-earned money.

 3. Memory and Bandwidth